Obama - Resurrector and

 What's next?
 Requiring everyone to take drugs of doubtful benefit just because drug lobbyists managed to get Congress to require everyone to fill their prescriptions whether they wanted to or not?

-This is smacks of Congress pulling our wallets out of our pocket and handing our money over to insurance companies and drug companies.
-This smacks of Fascism.
+This coersion smacks of Congress pulling our wallets out of our pocket and handing our money over to insurance companies and drug companies.
+This smacks of totalitarianism.

 As much as I hate Glenn Beck's insane rants, he might be on to something with his rants about incipient Fascism.
 (But I fear the fascism of the FoxNews people and their lobbyist friends and legislative friends and Supreme Court friends --- more than I fear fascism from Obama.)